 * Economists say labour reform key to economic revival

-* Unions, employers at odds on crucial points of reform plan
+* Unions, employers say more talks needed on crucial points

 * Hollande pressured from both sides

 By Nicholas Vinocur and Yann Le Guernigou

 PARIS, Dec 20 (Reuters) - Negotiations on changes to labour laws aimed at boosting France’s competitiveness will extend into next year after unions and employers failed to meet a deadline on Thursday, but both sides said progress had been made.

 Socialist President Francois Hollande had urged the two sides to reach a “historic” deal by Dec.
 31 to fix dysfunctions in the euro zone’s second-largest economy: a rigid job market, a complex labour code and fraught labour relations.